Puune/python-random-confidence/README.md

 # Random permutation validator

 ## Introduction
-This project is a tool, created for validating appriori algorithm's inferred results. this program works by randomising other-than index columns, and calculating confidence by:
+This project is a tool, created for validating appriori algorithm's inferred results.
+This program works by randomising other-than index columns, and calculating confidence by:
 **given** = "when transaction has A.. ", **expected** = ".. transaction also has B,"
 **confidence = t / a**, where t is **given** & **expected** variables fulfilled and a is **given** variables fulfilled